-Fireworks can be great fun and exciting for most people, but for a lot of animals fireworks are terrifying.
-SPCAs around New Zealand receive lots of calls about fireworks involving animal injuries, frightened animals, missing pets and occasionally, abuse of animals.
+Fireworks can be great fun and exciting for most people, but for a lot of animals, fireworks are terrifying.
+SPCAs around New Zealand receive lots of calls about fireworks involving animal injuries, frightened animals, missing animals and occasionally, abuse of animals.

-Around Guy Fawkes time, all pet owners need to take extra care to ensure their furry companions are still receiving all FIVE FREEDOMS.
+Around the New Year and Guy Fawkes time, all animal guardians need to take extra care to ensure their furry companions are still having all their needs met.

 Below is a list of tips for how you can keep animals safe during the firework season:

-Unfortunately when fireworks are sold there is no set day for fireworks to be used, making it really hard for pet owners to know when to expect an evening filled with booming, cracking, screeching and flashing!
+Unfortunately when fireworks are sold, there is no set day for them to be used, making it really hard for guardians (owners) to know when to expect an evening filled with booming, cracking, screeching and flashing!

-So they must be prepared at all times during the months of October, November, December and January to limit the amount of fear and distress their pets suffer.
+Responsible animal guardians must be prepared at all times during the months of October, November, December and January, to limit the amount of fear and distress their animals suffer.

-Make sure your pets are indoors throughout the evening and that they can’t see or hear the fireworks.
+Make sure your animal companions are indoors throughout the evening and that they can’t see or hear the fireworks.

 Take your dog to the toilet before locking them inside, or if you have a cat, remember to put kitty litter in the room they are staying in.

 Your family should never take your dog to a fireworks display.
-Even if it doesn’t bark or whimper at the noise, it doesn’t mean it is happy.
+Even if he/she doesn’t bark or whimper at the noise, it doesn’t mean he/she is happy.
 Excessive panting and yawning can sometimes indicate that your dog is stressed.

-Inside doors and curtains and blinds should be closed as this will help muffle the sound of fireworks and prevent your pets being scared by the lights.
+Inside doors, curtains and blinds, should be closed, as this will help muffle the sound of fireworks and prevent your pets being scared by the lights.

 Your family could consider providing your dog with a kong, treat-ball or long-lasting treat.
 Extended chewing will help calm dogs and stimulation will distract them.

-Prepare a ‘den’ for your pet where it can feel safe and comfortable – perhaps under a bed with some of your old clothes.
-It may like to hide there when the fireworks start.
+Prepare a ‘den’ for your animal where they can feel safe and comfortable – perhaps under a bed with some of your old clothes.
+They may like to hide there when the fireworks start.

-If a frightened animal hides under furniture or in a cupboard, don’t try to get them out, you will only be adding to its distress.
-Allow the animal to hide and speak calmly to them, allowing it to come out in its own time.
+If a frightened animal hides under furniture or in a cupboard, don’t try to get them out, you will only be adding to their distress.
+Allow the animal to hide and speak calmly to them, allowing them to come out in their own time.

 It is natural for animals to be afraid of loud noises.
 The booms, bangs and crackles of fireworks trigger their nervous systems, and they can become anxious or afraid.

-Ensure your pet’s microchip details and council registration details are up-to-date and that your pet is wearing a collar/ID tag with your current phone number, just in case they do manage to escape the likelihood of them being reunited with your family is will be much greater.
+Ensure your animal’s microchip details and council registration details are up-to-date and that your cat or dog is wearing a collar/ID tag with your current phone number.
+In case your animals do manage to escape, the likelihood of them being reunited with your family will be much greater.

-If you are a pet owner and don’t need to go to a Guy Fawkes party, think about staying home to reassure and comfort your pets.
+If you have an animal and don’t need to go to a Guy Fawkes party, think about staying home to reassure and comfort your companion animal.

-Alternatively, find a reliable person who will stay with your pets and look after them in their familiar surroundings, or take them to the home of someone you know who will look after them and be there to reassure them when the fireworks start.
+Alternatively, find a reliable person who will stay with your animal(s) and look after them in their familiar surroundings.
+You could also take them to the home of someone you know who will look after them and be there to reassure them when the fireworks start.

-Small pets such as rabbits, guinea pigs, mice, rats and birds all need to be treated with special care when fireworks are being let off.
+Small animals such as rabbits, guinea pigs, mice, rats and birds all need to be treated with special care when fireworks are being let off.
 These animals are easily frightened.

-Do not punish your pet for any damage/bad behaviour they may exhibit during an evening of fireworks booming and banging.
-Being fearful is an emotional and natural response which an animal cannot control.
+Do not punish your animal for any damage/bad behaviour they may exhibit during an evening of fireworks booming and banging.
+Being fearful is an emotional and natural response that an animal cannot control.

-Your family should make sure your dog or cat has a collar on with up to date contact details, or better yet, get your pet microchipped, or if they are already microchipped, make sure your contact details are up to date and correct - just in case they get out and are panicked by the fireworks, the likelihood of them being reunited with your family will be much greater.
+Your family should make sure your dog or cat has a collar on with up to date contact details - or better yet - get your pet microchipped.
+If they are already microchipped, make sure your contact details are up to date and correct, just in case they are panicked by the fireworks and get out.
+A microchip means the likelihood of them being reunited with your family will be much greater.

 People organising fireworks displays should let their neighbours know in advance.
 Put flyers in neighbour’s letter boxes.
-This will alert them to the need to make arrangements for their pets.
+This will alert them to the need to make arrangements for their animals.

 Firework party organisers should use fireworks which explode close to the ground and don’t make particularly loud bangs or screeches.
 These are likely to cause less distress to animals.